library(igraph)

 Rate Parameters

 The rate parameters capture how frequently actors are given the opportunity to change their outgoing ties between two consecutive observation moments.
-These are modeled as Poisson-like intensities in a continuous-time Markov framework.
-The table below provides the estimates and their interpretation:
+These are modeled as intensities in a continuous-time Markov framework.

 Rate 1: Estimate = 8.580 (SE = 0.698)

-On average, each actor had around 7 opportunities to change a tie between waves 2 and 3.
+On average, each actor had about 7 opportunities to change a tie between waves 2 and 3.

 These values do not indicate how many changes were actually made, but how often actors could have made a change.
-Since actors may choose not to change a tie (i.e., they maintain the current state), the actual number of changes is usually lower than the number of opportunities.
-This is why rate parameters typically exceed the observed average number of tie changes per actor.
+Since actors may choose not to modify a tie (i.e., retain the current state), the actual number of observed changes is typically lower than the number of opportunities.

 Network Dynamics